osiau/GIS713DataChallenge/Methods.md

 * Fraction of the population that is insured
 * Fraction residents who depend on public transport

-To analyze this, we examined a few approaches: Regression Analyses, Random Forest, and Spatial Autocorrelation
+To analyze this, we examined a few approaches: Regression Analyses, Random Forest, and Spatial Autocorrelation.

 ![boxplot](https://pages.github.ncsu.edu/chaedri/Data-Challenge-GIS713/images/countylevelcorr.png)
 *County-Level Correlellograms between possible COVID-19 outcome covariates.*